rbuehler/vasca/README.rst

 Ultraviolet Variability Analysis (UVVA)
 ========================================

-UVVA is an astronomy analysis pipeline of ultra-violet sources.
+UVVA is an astronomy analysis pipeline of ultraviolet sources.
 Its main purpose is to create catalogs of variable sources.
 Primarily, this will be done based on GALEX data.

 Installation
 ------------